 Importers have 180 days from the date of liquidation to submit a request - or protest- to correct or recover duties.

 The primary administrative route is the CBP protest.
 Importers have 180 days from the date of liquidation to file a protest.
 A timely protest preserves a refund claim that can be litigated in the Court of International Trade (CIT) if necessary.
+For liquidated entries, the protest route may be an option.
+Another options to consider is the CBP reconciliation program which can flag items for future revision.

 Likely, many of your IEEPA related entries may already have liquidated.
 But it can only assist if you file a protest for those still within the 180 days.

 For unliquidated entries, file a PSC and request that CBP not liquidate the entry.
 This does not guarantee a refund, but it can flag the entry and preserve administrative options.
+PSC filings are usually resolved within one to several months.
+Discuss with your customs brokers regarding their charge for these filings.
+The amount of filings will be unprecedented so there will likely be some automated processes being developed.

 Drawback programs refund duties when imported goods are re-exported or destroyed.
 Drawback processes do not apply to recover duties unlawfully collected.